Amar Bhat, PhD

 Dr. Bhat started his career as a Presidential Management Intern at the U.S. National Institutes of Health (NIH) in 1990, eventually rising to become Acting Director for the Division of International Relations within NIH’s Fogarty International Center from 1999 to 2001.
 Afterwards, he was recruited to be the first Director of the Office of Asia and the Pacific within the Office of Global Affairs in the Office of the Secretary of the U.S. Department of Health and Human Services (HHS), managing for over six years a cadre of senior health professionals based in Washington, D.C., and in U.S. Embassies across Asia.
 While at NIH and HHS, Dr. Bhat negotiated dozens of bilateral agreements and developed an in-depth knowledge of the health systems around the world.
 He worked closely with FDA, CDC, and other U.S. Government agencies on a number of high-profile activities such as the Global Fund and PEPFAR, as well as the U.S. Government’s response to various epidemics and natural disasters.
 Through these various roles, Dr. Bhat also developed a keen understanding of the role of regulatory science and the development of experimental therapies into commercial products.

-Dr. Bhat has a PhD in Public Policy from The George Washington University where his doctoral research focused on developing methods for measuring the economic impacts of biomedical research.
-Dr. Bhat also received an MA in Public Policy and a BA in Chemistry from Duke University.
+Dr. Bhat has a doctoral degree in Public Policy from The George Washington University where his research focused on developing methods for measuring the economic impacts of biomedical research.
+Dr. Bhat also received an master's degree in Public Policy and a bachelor's degree in Chemistry from Duke University.